OfficeDev/outlook-dev-docs/docs/amphtml/index.md

 ## Get Started

-1. Learn about AMP for Email.
+1. Read the [AMP for Email specification](https://amp.dev/documentation/guides-and-tutorials/learn/amp-email-format).
 Its important for you to understand the fundamentals.
 1. Develop your code using [AMP Components](https://amp.dev/documentation/components/?format=email) and test using the [AMP Playground](https://playground.amp.dev/?runtime=amp4email)
 1. [Send email to your mailbox](test-amp-email.md) to verify it works
 1. Before sending emails to your customers, [register to be come an authorized sender](register-outlook.md).
 Note that you will need to meet all [security requirements](security-requiremets) before you can become an authorized sender.